-There is, in other words, a difference between the mythic ideal of interchange, and the
+There is, in other words, a difference between the mythic ideal of interchange, and

 actual fact of it; and in fact, when it is achieved at all, data interchange at scale

-happens as a deliberate outcome of a negotiated process, in which a shared tag set may be a
+happens as a deliberate outcome of a negotiated process, in which a shared tag set

 useful starting point, but will not by itself be a guarantor of success.
-It might be better
+It might

 if we considered transparent or